PCOS and Systemic Allergic Inflammation: Understanding the Connection Through Blood Testing

 - Have been identified as having PCOS and also experience allergic symptoms such as eczema, rhinitis, or urticaria

-- Notice that your PCOS symptoms seem to worsen during allergy seasons
+- Notice that your PCOS symptoms — such as acne, hair thinning, or cycle irregularity — seem to worsen during allergy seasons

 - Have a family history of both PCOS and atopic (allergic) conditions